Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 When `row_split`/`column_split` is set as a single number, there is only one categorical variable, while when `row_km`/`column_km` is set and/or `row_split`/`column_split` is set as categorical variables, there will be multiple categorical variables.
-By default, the titlea are in a form of `"level1,level2,..."` which corresponds to every combination of levels in all categorical variables.
+By default, the titles are in a form of `"level1,level2,..."` which corresponds to every combination of levels in all categorical variables.
 The titles for splitting can be controlled by "a title template".